PrimalCat-Real/PrimalCat-Real/README.md

 ## Skills
 - Proficient in Python, JavaScript, Java, Kotlin, and some C++, Rust
-- Familiar with Vue.js, Nuxt.js, React, and TypeScript
+- Familiar with Vue, Nuxt, React
 - Experience with SQL and Django for backend development

 ## Usefull